Editor’s Note: This is a reprint of the article “How History Helped My Career” that was posted on my website.

 4. Big Picture

-There are numbers and data that determines why historical events happen so it is something that I learned that finding patterns is one why understanding why these things happen as they did.
+There are numbers and data that determine why historical events happen so it is something that I learned that finding patterns is one why understanding why these things happen as they did.
 Translating this skill into my digital writing career has helped me a lot whether I’m doing marketing research or developing an infographic.

 5. Global Thinker